karameht/eunomia-fork/README.md

-# eunomia-fork
+# EUNOMIA

-Trust-level architecture for emails.
-Trust by design, security by default.
+_Trust-level architecture.
+Trust by design, security by default._

+A personal email organization system based on hierarchical trust levels.